Sudarshan-sj/excalidraws/README.md

 - Then go back to main directory - cd ..
 - Go to server directory - cd server
 - Install packages - npm install
+- Go to main directory - cd ..
-- Starting the server - node index.js
+- Starting the server - npm start

 - Then go to http://localhost:3000 to see the webpage
 - To see the images saved in the server go to http://localhost:3000/savedimages